shifting the retirement age would not only have advantages for public finances

 One of the first consequences of raising the retirement age concerns employment.
 Certainly, according to Dares, which depends on the Ministry of Labor, the employment rate of seniors is progressing, around 14%.
 A significant number.
 Companies retain older employees, and the latter then postpone the moment of leaving.

 But, the other side of the coin, there are also many cases where seniors do not remain in employment and therefore find themselves registered with Pôle emploi… for longer, until they assert their pension rights.
-According to Darès estimates, lowering the age could thus lead to 84,000 additional registrations, ie an expenditure of 1.3 billion euros per year for Unedic.
+According to Darès estimates, lowering the age might thus lead to 84,000 additional registrations, ie an expenditure of 1.3 billion euros per year for Unedic.

 And on the other social assistance systems